Tender Site Visits

 - Do you have the correct machinery?

-- Do you have enough other resources to do the job at hand?
+- Do you enough other resources to do the job at hand?

 The best advice I can give you is to be prepared.
 Ensure that everything is in order the day of the site visit.
-Prepare your employees so that they know what to do and what to answer when asked that difficult questions.
-But most of all, be happy, because you have reached the final stages of the tender process.
-I do not want to end on a negative note but I must mention that at the end of the day a site visit can go wrong and you might not be awarded that tender.
+Prepare your employees so that they know what to do and what to answer when asked that tough questions.
+But most of all, be happy, because you have reached the final stages of the tender process, but keep in mind that at the end of the day a site visit can go wrong, and you might not be awarded that tender.
 So, be prepared!